camunda/camunda-docs-manual/content/reference/rest/history/task/get-task-query-count.md

 ---

-Query for the number of historic tasks that fulfill the given parameters.
+Queries for the number of historic tasks that fulfill the given parameters.
-Takes the same parameters as the [get historic tasks]({{< relref "reference/rest/history/task/get-task-query.md" >}}) method.
+Takes the same parameters as the [Get Tasks (Historic)]({{< relref "reference/rest/history/task/get-task-query.md" >}}) method.

 # Method